DataDog/documentation/content/en/service_management/app_builder/embedded_apps.md

 ## Sync your app with dashboard template variables

 To link your app with your dashboard template variables, configure any element with a `Default Value` field to search for a template variable value first, and also provide it with a default value.
-Use the following code snippet as an example, ensuring to replace the `<TEMPLATE_VARIABLE_NAME>` and `<DEFAULT_VALUE>` with the template variable name and default value, respectively.
+Use the following code snippet as an example, ensuring to replace the `<TEMPLATE_VARIABLE_NAME>` and `<DEFAULT_VALUE>` with the template variable name and default value, respectively, and paste the snippet into the `Default Value` field of the element.

 {{< code-block lang="json" disable_copy="false" collapsible="false" >}}
 ${self.options?.find(o => o.includes(dashboard.templateVariables?.find(v => v.name === '<TEMPLATE_VARIABLE_NAME>')?.value)) || '<DEFAULT_VALUE>'}